 The New Zealand Cycle Trail Project (NZCT) commissioned a design guide in 2010 as part of the nationwide cycle trail development project.
 Completed by Viastrada this guide is the best starting point in the identification of a cycle trail grading system.
 (See Cycle Trail Design Guide 2010 - Ministry for Economic Development)1.
+This was further refined in 2015.
+This guide uses this document as a basis with minor changes for local precedent.

-Over the intervening 5 years we have refined this system and present the refined grading technical specifications as follows:
+Over the intervening 5 years this system has been refined and present the revised grading technical specifications as follows:

-I. Grade 1 - Easiest; gentle grades up to 2 degrees (1: 28) with short sections <100m up to 3 degrees, wide (2.5m+) and smooth trail ideal for all user groups.
+Grade 1 - Easiest; gentle grades up to 2 degrees (28:1) with short sections <100m up to 4 degrees, wide (2.5m+) and smooth trail ideal for all user groups.
 No fall hazards.
 These are ideal for connecting communities and where families and novice cyclists are likely to be present.
+All areas of fall hazard within 1.5m of track (exposure) shall be protected with barriers that meet the building code

-II.
-Grade 2 - Easy; Some gentle hills up to a maximum of 4 degrees (1: 14), wide (2-2.5m) with some short (<50m) narrow sections of minimum width 1.5m, smooth surface with critical fall hazards within 2m of track edge fully protected.
+2. Gr Grade 2 - Easy; Some gentle hills up to a maximum of 3.5 degrees (14:1), wide (2.2-2.5m) with some short (<50m) narrow sections of minimum width 1.5m, smooth surface with critical fall hazards within 1.5m of track edge fully protected.
 These are ideal for connecting communities and where families and novice cyclists are likely to be present but where Grade 1 gradients cannot be achieved due to terrain constraints.
+Areas of significant fall hazard that could result in death or serious harm within 1.5m of the trail edge shall be protected with barriers that meet the building code.
+Areas of exposure where there is not a significant hazard may be protected with fencing, bunding, vegetation or signage

-III.
-Grade 3 - Intermediate; gradients 0-4 degrees typically, more regular hills acceptable up to a maximum 6 degrees (1: 10) where unavoidable terrain, width 1.2-1.5m and extended narrower sections of minimum width 1.2m.
-Critical fall hazards at track edge protected only.
+Grade 3 - Intermediate; gradients 0-5 degrees typically, more regular hills acceptable up to a maximum 8 degrees where unavoidable terrain, width 0.6m.
+Critical fall hazards i.e. result in death, at track edge protected only, other areas protected by vegetation or signage depending on the nature of the drop.
 This is essentially an easy mountain bike track.

 The majority of trails within the QLDC network are classed as Grade 1-2 with a few being Grade 3.
-Table 1 gives a breakdown of the various grades for existing local trails.